lowsky/-Hands-on-Application-Building-with-GraphQL/README.md

 <UL>
 <LI>Build complete, effective web apps that interact with a backend via GraphQL queries.
 <LI>Construct a schema for your project on GraphQL
-<LI>Create your own server for your application in GraphQL&nbsp;
+<LI>Create your own server for your application in GraphQL
 <LI>Work with your own local server for your application
 <LI>Set up a React application to build your application
 <LI>Connect prisma/graph.cool as a cloud-based realtime GraphQL database